 - in a vehicle being used for police, fire and rescue services

-- a passenger in a trade vehicle and you’re investigating a fault
+- a passenger in a trading vehicle and you’re investigating a fault

-- driving a goods vehicle on deliveries that is travelling no more than 50 metres between stops
+- driving a goods vehicle on deliveries that are traveling no more than 50 meters between stops

 - a licensed taxi driver who is ‘plying for hire' or carrying passengers